San Jose State vs. Wyoming NCAA Football Odds, Plays and Insights | October 30, 2021

 Wyoming Stats and Trends

-- Wyoming has one win against the spread in seven games this year.
+- Wyoming has one win against the spread in seven games this season.

-- The Cowboys have been underdogs by 3 points or more two times this year and have not covered the spread once.
+- The Cowboys have yet to cover the spread this year when underdogs by 3 points or more.

-- Wyoming's games this season have hit the over on two of six set point totals (33.3%).
+- Wyoming's games this year have gone over the total in two out of six opportunities (33.3%).

-- Wyoming is 1-1-1 against the spread and 3-0 overall when the team totals more than 349 yards.
+- When Wyoming amasses more than 349 yards, the team is 1-1-1 against the spread and 3-0 overall.

-- The Cowboys have turned the ball over 12 times this season, seven more turnovers than the Spartans have forced (5).
+- This season the Cowboys have turned the ball over 12 times, seven more than the Spartans' takeaways (5).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.